turingschool/front-end-curriculum/postwork/index.md

 After you leave Turing you will undoubtedly have a bookmarks tab full of all the technology you should be learning, all the blog posts you should read, all the videos you should watch, etc etc etc.

-If you're feeling overwhelmed, this postwork document is meant to be a small list of resources compiled by your front-end team to keep your skills sharp in the next 3 to 6 months.
+If you're feeling overwhelmed, **this postwork document is meant to be a small list of resources and advice to keep your skills sharp in the next 3 to 6 months**.

-While you're in the interview process, you should have an answer to the question 'what have you done since you graduated?'.
+While you're in the **interview process**, have an answer to the question `what have you done since you graduated?`.

-During your first six months of the job, you should have an answer to the question 'why do you deserve a raise?'.
+During your **first six months of the job**, have an answer to the question `why do you deserve a raise?`.

 Pick a chunk of time _every day_ that you'll dedicate to working through these resources.
 Define success for yourself by having a hard stop.